RedHatInsights/ccx-notification-service/docs/demos/shrinking_report_table/shringink_report_table.md

 * we are back at good numbers

 After some CCX Notification Service runs
 ========================================
 * Table size is ~ same in terms of #records
+    - but many pages are in 'deleted' state
+    - needs defragmentation
 * But vacuuming is usually not finished in time
+    - it can be proved easily:

 ```
 postgres=# SELECT pg_size_pretty(pg_total_relation_size('reported'));